BioComputingUP/mocafe/README.md

 ## Contributing
 We welcome any feedback and we thank you if you're considering to contribute to our project.

-*mocafe* follows the standard "Fork & Pull" contributing model of GitHub (more information [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)).
+Mocafe follows the standard "Fork & Pull" contributing model of GitHub (more information [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)).

-Briefly, if you'd like to make a change to *mocafe* you can:
+Briefly, if you'd like to make a change to Mocafe you can:

 1. create an account on GitHub
 2. fork this project